meowmix1337/kong_api_test/README.md

 ```

 # Stack
-- Backend - Go
+- Backend - Go - Golang has very fast compliation time and is generally faster than other backend languages like python.
+Developers of Go promises backwards compatibility for all releases (until they go to 2.x).
+With that, I can keep Go up-to-date with little to no issues.
 - DB - MySQL
-    - Chose MySQL since this is what I'm most familiar with.
-Chose a relational DB since the DB model doesn't seem to need to change frequently so no need for a NoSQL.
+    - I Chose MySQL since this is what I'm most familiar with.
+Also since the DB model doesn't seem to need to change frequently so no need for a NoSQL.
+MySQL allows for atomic property where all actions in a transaction must be successful otherwise the changes rollback which in this small exercise would be good to have.
+NoSQL typically does handle load much easier since we can scale horizontally by adding more nodes to cope with the traffic.
+With MySQL, if we are handling a lot of load, I would most likely add some sort of queuing system to allow messages to be processed in batches instead of all at once.
+NSQ would be a good way forward as it would cost 0 since it is installed on the application node.
+If I went to another messaging system, I would probably use AWS SQS.
+Downside of doing a queue would be the data would not be processed instantly and some users may have to wait.

 # Assumptions
-- Assuming users will input the correct payload.
+- I am assuming users will input the correct payload.
 There is some validation for inputs but it isn't very robust.
 - When associating a new version to a service, there is no validation for service_id, so assumption is that the user will always input an existing service_id...not realistic but ya know.

 # Design